Black Memory

 Black Memory is a 1947 British second feature ('B') crime film directed by Oswald Mitchell and starring Michael Atkinson, Myra O'Connell and Michael Medwin.
 It was written by John Gilling and featured the first screen appearance of Sid James, known for the Carry On films.
-Also making her film acting debut was the Welsh-born actor, playwright, screenwriter and film director Jane Arden.
+Also making her film acting debut was the Welsh-born actress, playwright, screenwriter and film director Jane Arden.

 Premise

 When his father is wrongly convicted and hanged for murder, son Danny poses as a juvenile delinquent, and ten years later manages to clear his father's name.